Paralike/Paralike/content/trainings/AI-time-management/index.md

 ## Hands-On Example: Time Management with H2O.ai

-To illustrate the practical application of AI in time management, let's consider a hands-on example using ChatGPT.
+To illustrate the practical application of AI in time management, let's consider a hands-on example using H2O.
 Imagine you have a hectic day ahead, filled with work tasks, personal commitments, and a need for some relaxation.
-Instead of manually planning your day, you decide to enlist the help of ChatGPT to streamline the process.
+Instead of manually planning your day, you decide to enlist the help of H2O to streamline the process.

 1. **Go to out Website**
     Visit our website at [Visit our AI's Website](http://51.124.42.42:7860/)